October (U2 album): Near breakup

+Mullen decided to leave Shalom, saying: "I got out before anybody else.
+I'd just had enough, it was bullshit.
+It was like joining the Moonies."
+The Edge informed Bono privately that he wanted to leave U2, believing that he could not serve both God and man.
+Bono responded that he was not interested in being in a band without the Edge and decided he wanted to leave as well.
+The two informed the rest of the group of their decision, much to the surprise of McGuinness, Lillywhite, and Clayton.
+In a band meeting, Clayton said that McGuinness questioned if leaving U2 was really what they wanted and if they would be more effective returning to their normal lives than they would being in a "great rock 'n' roll band".
+In response to Bono and the Edge telling him they intended to do God's work and that the impending October Tour would need to be cancelled, McGuinness replied, "if God had something to say about this tour he should have raised his hand a little earlier because, in the meantime we've booked a big crew and made commitments to people and, in my view, you're obliged to follow through on them."
+Ultimately, Bono and the Edge decided to continue with U2.
+The Edge considered the contradictions he was feeling to be ones he could live with, saying, "it was completely bogus to suggest that you couldn't have a legitimate spiritual life and be in the rock 'n' roll business".
+He clarified that he never officially left U2 but rather put his commitments to them on hold for a two-week period while reassessing his future.
+He and Bono later withdrew from Shalom.

 Composition

 The record placed an emphasis on religion and spirituality, particularly in the songs "Gloria" (featuring a Latin chorus of "Gloria, in te domine"), "With a Shout (Jerusalem)", and "Tomorrow".
 About the album, Bono declared in 2005: "Can you imagine your second album—the difficult second album—it's about God?"

 The songs mainly refine U2's formula of riff-rockers with songs such as "Gloria" and "Rejoice", but the band also expanded its musical palette in a few ways.
-In particular, guitarist The Edge incorporates piano in songs such as "I Fall Down", "Stranger In a Strange Land", "Scarlet", and "October".
+In particular, guitarist The Edge incorporates piano in songs such as "I Fall Down", "Stranger in a Strange Land", "Scarlet", and "October".
 "Tomorrow", a lament to Bono's mother, who died when he was young, features Uilleann pipes played by Vinnie Kilduff later of In Tua Nua.
 "I Threw a Brick Through a Window" was one of the band's first songs to highlight drummer Larry Mullen, Jr., while "Gloria" highlights bassist Adam Clayton as it features three styles of playing in one song (using a pick for the most part, playing with fingers during the slide guitar by The Edge, then a "slap & pop" solo towards the end).

 "Is That All?" borrows the riff from "Cry", an older song the band has used as an introduction to "The Electric Co." live.